 In cases of proposals concerning undergraduate or professional certificates or degrees, or the Honors College program credential, the respective College Faculty makes the decision whether to approve the proposal, in a manner pursuant to its College Rules (GR VII.E.3).
-The dean, or their designee, shall forward an approved proposal to the appropriate academic council of the Senate (SR 3.1.4.3.2), attesting thereby that the proposal has been approved in accordance with the College Faculty Rules.
+The dean, or their designee, shall forward an approved proposal to the appropriate academic council of the Senate (SR 3.1.5.3.2), attesting thereby that the proposal has been approved in accordance with the College Faculty Rules.
 The dean may include a separate opinion on the academic merits of the proposal (GR VII.F.2.a).

-The dean shall include a statement of administrative feasibility for new certificate and degree programs and for certificate and degree programs with a significant change.
+The dean shall include a statement of administrative feasibility for new certificate and degree programs and for certificate and degree programs with a significant change (SR 3.1.5.1.3).
 [US: 4/23/2018]

-For degree programs and certificates that report to an office outside of a college, the Office of the Provost shall provide a statement of administrative feasibility for new degree programs, for degree programs with a significant change, or concerning for new certificates or certificates with a significant change.
+For degree programs and certificates that report to an office outside of a college, the Office of the Provost shall provide a statement of administrative feasibility for new degree programs, for degree programs with a significant change, or concerning for new certificates or certificates with a significant change (SR 3.1.5.1.3).
 [US: 4/23/2018]

 Dual degree programs are simultaneously considered for approval by the respective college faculties pursuant to the above procedures.
 The respective deans may include separate opinions on the academic merits or the administrative feasibility of the proposal.
 One of the deans, or their designee shall forward a single dual degree proposal to the appropriate academic council of the Senate.